-A Week of Exciting Talks and an Optional Inspiring Retreat
+A Week of Exciting Talks and an Optional Retreat

-The Forming and Exploring Habitable Worlds event will provide a forum for the exchange of new interdisciplinary findings and ideas in relation to two principle themes:
+The inaugural Forming and Exploring Habitable Worlds event will provide a forum for the exchange of new interdisciplinary findings and ideas in relation to two principal themes:

 The origins of habitable bodies in and beyond our home Solar System